 And as I lay and leaned down and looked on the waters

 I fell into a sleep as it flowed so sweetly.)

 And so Piers Plowman’s dream begins… and the nightmare begins for Term 1 Day 1 Eng.
 Lit. undergraduates asked to read out aloud or translate passages…how many ever reached the end we will never know.

 Edward Thomas and Robert Frost

-We, on the other hand, certainly need to finish today’s walk, so we continue climbing up the hill, skirting round the reservoir to reach the British Camp, the exact same route that Edward Thomas and Robert Frost had taken back in 1914 on one of their many walking excursions.
+We, on the other hand, certainly need to finish today’s walk, so we continue climbing up the hill, skirting around the reservoir to reach the British Camp, the exact same route that Edward Thomas and Robert Frost had taken back in 1914 on one of their many walking excursions.

-Edward Thomas (1878-1917) was a literary reviewer and Robert Frost (1874-1963) an unknown poet when they had become good friends the year before.
+Edward Thomas (1878-1917) was a literary reviewer and Robert Frost (1874-1963) was an unknown poet when they had become good friends the year before.
 Thomas was one of the first to see Frost’s greatness as a poet, and Frost persuaded Thomas to switch from prose to poetry – so they both played a key part in each other’s literary development.

-Their friendship blossomed in 1914 when they both rented properties in nearby Leddington; and they often took long walks together.
-Frost called these their ‘talks–walking’ and in them, their conversations and creativity roamed freely.
+Their friendship blossomed in 1914 when they both rented properties in nearby Leddington, and they often took long walks together.
+Frost called these their ‘talks-walking’ and in them, their conversations and creativity roamed freely.
 Thomas’ poem ‘The Sun Used To Shine’ captures these beautiful ‘in the moment’ experiences:

 ‘The sun used to shine while we two walked